ualib/docs.ualib.org/src/Setoid/Complexity/CSP.lagda.rst

   {-# OPTIONS --without-K --exact-split --safe #-}

-  open import Base.Algebras.Basic using ( 𝓞 ; 𝓥 ; Signature )
+  open import Overture using ( 𝓞 ; 𝓥 ; Signature )

-  module Base.Complexity.CSP {𝑆 : Signature 𝓞 𝓥} where
+  module Setoid.Complexity.CSP {𝑆 : Signature 𝓞 𝓥} where

   -- Imports from Agda and the Agda Standard Library ------------------------------ open import Agda.Primitive   using ( _⊔_ ; lsuc ; Level) renaming ( Set to Type )